BCCF-UBCO-AD/Orthanc-TMI/README.md

 * Github Actions - remote testing
 * CLion (recommended)

-### Build
+#### Build
-The cmake configuration will ensure the plugin binary is copied to `docker/plugins` where the docker server can read it.
+You'll need some tools, but below is all you'll need to do to build everything.
 ```bash
 mkdir build
 cd build